-(1) the literature/content of the Old Testament in its social, historical, literary, and theological contexts; and discussions/lectures, and periodic examinations.
+- (1) the literature/content of the Old Testament in its social, historical, literary, and theological contexts; and - (2) the critical study of the Old Testament.
+Along these lines, this course is designed as a journey, which serves to introduce the student to the basic content of the divine-human drama that unfolds within the pages of the Bible and to equip the student with the foundational tools and skills to continue the dialogue with that drama throughout his or her life.
+Cognitive development will be encouraged through textbook readings, classroom discussions/lectures, and periodic examinations.
 Social development will be encouraged through small group discussions and exercises as well as through the relating of biblical concepts to contemporary social issues.
 Spiritual development will be encouraged through a dialogue with the dynamic faith of the Christian Scripture, a faith that grew out of the community of believers and continues to challenge and shape that community in contemporary settings.